heroku-examples/heroku-applink-pattern-org-job-java/README.md

 heroku salesforce:publish api-docs.yaml --client-name GenerateQuoteJob --connection-name my-org --authorization-connected-app-name GenerateQuoteJobConnectedApp --authorization-permission-set-name GenerateQuoteJobPermissions
 ```

 Finally deploy the application and scale both the `web` and `worker` processes to run on a single dyno each.
+If your worker does not start, login to the Heroku dashboard and check the worker is enabled.

 ```
 git push heroku main